 “For me as a CEO, I’m working to connect our clients to wallets.
 We’re enabling our businesses and our corporate clients to accept consumer payments.
 We’re building the infrastructure for retail real-time payments.

-But we’re doing so cautiously, because the space is moving so quickly and not all the guard rails that you would like to see are yet in place.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+But we’re doing so cautiously, because the space is moving so quickly and not all the guard rails that you would like to see are yet in place.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action